Nightmare Alley (novel)

-Nightmare Alley is a novel by William Lindsay Gresham published in 1946.
-It is a study of the lowest depths of showbiz and its sleazy inhabitants—the dark, shadowy world of a second-rate carnival filled with hustlers, scheming grifters, and Machiavellian femmes fatales.
+Nightmare Alley is a novel by American writer William Lindsay Gresham, published in 1946.
+It is a study of the depths of show business and its immoral inhabitants—the dark, shadowy world of a second-rate carnival filled with hustlers, scheming grifters, and Machiavellian femmes fatales.

 Gresham attributed the origin of Nightmare Alley to conversations he had with a former carnival worker while they were both serving as volunteers with the Loyalist forces in the Spanish Civil War.
-Gresham wrote the novel, his first, while working as an editor for a "true crime," pulp magazine in New York City during the 1940s.
+Gresham wrote the novel, his first, while working as an editor for a "true crime", pulp magazine in New York City during the 1940s.
 He outlined the plot and wrote the first six chapters over a period of two years, then finished the book in four months.
 Each chapter is represented by a different Tarot card.

 Plot

 Stanton Carlisle watches the geek show at a Ten-in-One where he has recently begun working.
 He later asks the carnival's talker Clem Hoately where geeks come from.
 Clem explains that geeks are "made": a sideshow owner finds an alcoholic bum and offers him a temporary job with a steady supply of liquor.
 Initially, the bum is only asked to pretend to be a geek, using a razor blade to slice chickens' necks and then faking the drinking of the blood.
 After a few weeks, the owner threatens to end the job and replace the bum with a "real" geek, and the fear of sobering up terrifies the bum into actually biting the chickens.
 Thus, a geek is made.

 Stan performs sleight of hand tricks in the sideshow but studies under the carnival's mentalist Zeena to learn a refined "code" act, where performers memorize verbal cues that allow them to appear psychic by accurately answering written audience questions.
 Stan also begins to pick up Zeena's talent for cold reading.
 He eventually leaves the carnival with the beautiful and naïve electric girl Molly Cahill to perform a team code act.

 Their act becomes very successful, but Stan grows bored and transforms himself into Reverend Carlisle, an upstanding spiritualist preacher offering séance sessions with the help of his medium.
 Stan gains a devoted following, but the stress of leading a false life leads him to seek the help of a psychologist named Lilith Ritter, who seduces and then begins controlling him.
 Stan pleads constantly for them to go away together, and Lilith eventually agrees, suggesting the Rev. Carlisle swindle a rich man for the getaway money.
 They settle on Ezra Grindle, a ruthless auto tycoon with a skeptical interest in the occult.
 Stan manages to convince Grindle of his powers, and the businessman becomes a devoted spiritualist.